ibm-mas/ansible-devops/ibm/mas_devops/roles/uds_install/README.md

 Role Variables
 --------------

+### cluster_name
+Required only for ROSA cluster.
+This variable is required to extract the UDS certificates.
+For other clusters this variable is not used.

+- Environment Variable: `CLUSTER_NAME`
+- Default Value: None

 ### uds_storage_class
 Required.
 Storage class where BAS will be installed.
 On IBM Cloud RedHat Openshift Kubernetes Service (ROKS) `ibmc-block-bronze` is the recommended value.